 Mary Ellen Ellwell was a writing client with whom I especially enjoyed working.
 She brought to the relationship a sense of the value of collaboration.
-This made the time together a creative one for both of us.
+This made the time together a creative one for both of us as we worked together, first with coaching and then with editing—the two often not separable—to write a successful memoir.
 Below is her account of writing her book.
 Mary Ellen departed from the Q/A format but very smoothly managed to cover all the same points that the other interviewees had.

 My book, With No Extraordinary Power: A Social Worker’s Life, (2008), is a memoir with an emphasis on my professional life.
 Written after I retired, the memoir enabled me, as well as the reader, to see the arch of a social worker’s life in the last half of the twentieth century.
 Also included as background is some personal family history.

 I did not intend to write my memoir with a professional focus.
 Originally, I hoped to link some memory pieces I had produced in a writing group at my retirement community into a readable booklet for family and close friends.
 I was encouraged to contact Denis Ledoux by a member of the writing group.

 The Develop Vivid Characters Program

 - Are the characters in your memoir captivating your readers—rather than boring them?

 - Are you at a loss—“Help!
 What can I do!”—about how to make the people in your memoir more relatable?